 American Trauma Society - Trauma Program Manager Course

-the American Trauma Society Trauma Program Manager Course covers the role and importance of the Trauma Program Manager.
-The course covers essential components of a trauma system, key components of the Trauma Program Manager role, plannin and preparation for trauma cneter verification/designation, important elements of the trauma budget, etc.
+The American Trauma Society Trauma Program Manager Course covers the role and importance of the Trauma Program Manager.
+The course covers essential components of a trauma system, key components of the Trauma Program Manager role, planning and preparation for trauma center verification/designation, important elements of the trauma budget, etc.

 Association for the Advancement of Automotive Medicine - Abbreviated Injury Score Course

 The Association for the Advancement of Automotive Medicine (AAAM) offers the Abbreviated Injury Score (AIS).
 This training covers the history of injury scaling methods, coding rules and conventions, and methods for assessing the multiple injury patient.
 The course is designed for trauma nurses/coordinators, registrars, physicians, hospital records personnel and researchers or engineers who are responsible for injury databases.
 Participants should have general knowledge of anatomy.
 This course does NOT teach how to use ICD.